Collaborators (Battlestar Galactica): Plot

-The Circle begins to discuss Gaeta's possible execution, but Anders quits during the deliberation, not wanting to continue to judge any more cases.
+The Circle starts debating Gaeta's potential execution, but Anders leaves mid-deliberation, unwilling to judge any more cases.
 Tigh replaces Anders with Starbuck, who votes for Gaeta's execution.
 Tigh and three others vote along with Starbuck and then eventually convince Tyrol to vote with them.
 The Circle then abducts Gaeta and prepares to execute him.
 An angry Starbuck demands that he beg for his life and attacks him, reminding him of what he told her in the mess hall, including the dog bowl dead drop.
 Chief Tyrol realizes that Gaeta had been the resistance's source and sets him free.
 Stunned by the revelation that they almost executed an innocent man, the Circle quietly disbands.

-Roslin and Admiral Adama finally learn of The Circle.
-Zarek tells Roslin that any public trials would only lead to unacceptable infighting within the fleet.
+Roslin and Admiral Adama finally learn of The Circle.Zarek tells Roslin that holding public trials would only cause unacceptable infighting within the fleet.
 After Roslin takes her presidential oath of office, she announces a general pardon and announces the formation of a truth commission to reconcile the fleet.

 Meanwhile, Baltar is held prisoner on a Cylon Basestar; the Cylons are debating whether they should have brought along a human.
 Of the seven models taking part in the decision, the issue is deadlocked three for and three against.
 The final decision rests with Number Six.
 Caprica-Six visits Baltar and ends their relationship, at first leaving his fate uncertain.
 Finally, it becomes clear that the Cylons have decided to spare his life.